jleffler/soq/src/so-3388-7484/so.33887484.md

     $

-The main support code is in `so.33887487.c` and header `so.33887484.h`; it was written to conform to the requirements of this exercise as best I understand them.
+The main support code is in `so.33887487.c` and header `so.33887484.h`;
+it was written to conform to the requirements of this exercise as best I understand them.
 I wrote (finished writing) a package `rational.c` and `rational.h` that has what I regard as a better interface.
-It was code I'd started in September, and had not written the input scanning code for.
-Note that the input scanning is far harder than the output formatting — by a huge margin.
+It was code I'd started a while ago, and had not written the input scanning code for.
+Note that the input scanning is far harder than the output formatting, and by a huge margin.
 This is often the case; with input, you are dealing with all the vagaries of what a user can throw at you, but with output, you've just got controlled data to work with.

 ### `so.33887484.h`